MattFlower/organized/README.md

     ~~~~

     and the output will appear there.
-  * Early support for code execution in C, C++, Java, and Objective-C.  You cannot set any libraries in
+  * Early support for code execution in C, C++, Java, Golang, R, and Objective-C.  You cannot set any libraries in
     those languages yet, which may reduce their effectively a bit.
   * Results can be displayed as an information popup or as a separate section in
     your notes for future reference.